Wow, 6 months in India!

 Still, after nearly 2 and a half years of travel, this was my all time most amazing travel moment!
 It was such an overwhelming gesture of Indian hospitality and the kindness of strangers to invite me to share a family’s celebration of their first wedding anniversary in a rural village near the impressive ancient temples in Khajuraho.
 The love, joy, colour, music and laughter of that evening will never leave me.

 Feeling at Home in Goa

-This year we rented a little house in Goa and honestly, I don’t think I’ve ever been happier, as the sun kissed days melted into 2 months of beach bliss, fish curry, spectacular sunsets and exploring on motorbikes.
-Living in Goa is so affordable, we were spending less than £10 a day to live in paradise, and staying somewhere for longer allows you to really make a better connection with this special place I love so much.
+This year we rented a little house in Goa and honestly, I don’t think I’ve ever been happier.
+As the sun kissed days melted into 2 months of beach bliss, fish curries, spectacular sunsets and motorbike adventures.
+Living in Goa is really affordable, we were spending less than £10 a day.
+Plus, staying for a longer time allowed me to make a better connection with this special place that I love so much.
 Slow travel is so much more rewarding that rushing around ticking off touristy sights.

 Sunrise on the Holy Ganges

 Varanasi is truly unique and special place and the most magical moment for me was taking a boat ride at dawn along the holy Ganges river, witnessing all rituals of life, death and religion taking place in a riot of colour and noise on the ghats.

 What a privilege it was to be selected by Kerala Tourism for a trip of a lifetime on the Kerala Blog Express around tropical Kerala.
 It was a whirlwind ride that introduced me to a totally different, very luxurious way of traveling in India.